shahid-io/LMS/README.md

   - `config/`: Contains configuration files for the LMS.
   - `controllers/`: Contains controller files for handling HTTP requests.
   - `models/`: Contains model files for defining database schemas.
+  - `repositories/`: Contains repository files for interacting with the database.
+  - `routes/`: Contains route files for defining API endpoints.
+    - `v1/`: Contains route files for the v1 API.
+      - `UserRoutes.ts`: Handles all user-related API endpoints.
   - `services/`: Contains service files for handling business logic.
   - `utils/`: Contains utility files for common functions and middleware.
 - `app.ts`, `server.ts`: The entry point of the LMS.